d2si-oss/contributing-guidelines/README.md

    * Add **core** to the **Teams** list and give it **Write** access
-   * Add the project submitter username to the **Collaborators** list and give him/her **Write** access (even if the submitter is already a member/owner of the d2si-oss organization or the core team because he may leave the orga at some point)
+   * Add the project submitter username to the **Collaborators** list and give him/her **Write** access (even if the submitter is already a member/owner of the d2si-oss organization or the core team because (s)he may leave the orga at some point)

 6. Go to the **Branches** tab and select **master** under the **Protected branches** section